U.S. telecoms supply chain rules under review at Commerce Department: official

 WASHINGTON (Reuters) - Rules to implement a White House executive order declaring a national emergency in the telecoms supply chain are “under consideration and review” at the Department of Commerce, an agency official said on Tuesday.

-Speaking at an event in Washington, D.C., Eileen Albence said that the rules, which were due earlier this month and seen as likely to thwart the participation of China’s telecoms giant Huawei Technologies, were not yet ready.
+Speaking at an event in Washington, the official, Eileen Albanese, said the rules, which were due earlier this month and seen as likely to thwart the participation of Chinese telecoms giant Huawei Technologies, were not yet ready.

+She said the agency hoped to seek comment before proposing a rule for foundational technology - items essential for producing key technology like semiconductors - before the end of the year.

-Reporting by Alexandra Alper; Editing by Dan Grebler
+Reporting by Alexandra Alper; Editing by Leslie Adler